akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 ![Push assets with options](../../img/guides/dam_pim-asset-push.svg)

-Again, don't hesitate to take a look at our [skeleton](https://github.com/akeneo/dam-connector/blob/master/src/Infrastructure/Pim/AttributeOptionsApi.php) to see it in action. :wink:
+Again, don't hesitate to take a look at our [skeleton](https://github.com/akeneo/dam-connector/blob/master/src/Infrastructure/Pim/AttributeOptionsApi.php) to see it all in action. :wink: